myint/rst2beamer/README.rst

 A docutils script converting reStructuredText into Beamer-flavoured LaTeX.

-Beamer is a LaTeX document class for presentations. rst2beamer provides a docutils [#docutils]_ writer that transforms reStructuredText [#rst]_ into Beamer-flavoured LaTeX and provides a command-line script for the same.
+Beamer [#beamer]_ is a LaTeX document class for presentations. rst2beamer provides a docutils [#docutils]_ writer that transforms reStructuredText [#rst]_ into Beamer-flavoured LaTeX and provides a command-line script for the same.
 Via this script, reStructuredText can therefore be used to prepare slides